rogreyroom/calc/README.md

 If you want to build it

 - run `yarn build` or `npm run build`
-- add the content of the dist folder to your server public folder.
+- add the content of the docs folder to your server public folder.
 - go to your domain Http address

 ## Version